Skip to main content

 4. Callback invocation - Results are returned via your callback instruction

-This means you can’t simply await a transaction completion like normal Solana programs.
+This means you can’t await a transaction completion like normal Solana programs.
 Instead, you need to wait for the entire computation lifecycle to finish.
 The Arcium client library provides utilities to handle this:

 Await computation completion with awaitComputationFinalization